BNortonnul/1.4.7-thing/README.md

 #Day 5- December 5:
 The day began where we left off tweaking the code.
-We began making changes to our merging colors script to add better functionality.
+We then worked on our merging colors script to add better functionality.